European leaders blast cutoff of Russian gas as 'blackmail'

 Also, Russian gas deliveries to both Poland and Bulgaria were expected to end later this year anyway.

 Still, the cutoff and the Kremlin warning that other countries could be next sent shivers of worry through the 27-nation European Union.
-Germany, the largest economy on the continent, and Italy are among Europe’s biggest consumers of Russian natural gas, though they, too, have been taking steps to reduce their dependence on Moscow.
+Germany is the world's biggest buyer of Russian energy, and Italy is also a significant consumer, though they, too, have been taking steps to reduce their dependence on Moscow.

 “It comes as no surprise that the Kremlin uses fossil fuels to try to blackmail us,” said EU Commission President Ursula von der Leyen.
 “Today, the Kremlin failed once again in his attempt to sow division amongst member states.
 The era of Russian fossil fuel in Europe is coming to an end.”